MicrosoftDocs/azure-docs/articles/container-registry/container-registry-helm-repos.md

 ## Authenticate with the registry

-Run the `helm registry login` command in the Helm 3 CLI to authenticate with the registry.
+Run  `helm registry login` to authenticate with the registry.
 You may pass [registry credentials](container-registry-authentication.md) appropriate for your scenario, such as service principal credentials, or a repository-scoped token.

 For example, create an Azure Active Directory [service principal with pull and push permissions](container-registry-auth-service-principal.md#create-a-service-principal) (AcrPush role) to the registry.
 Then supply the service principal credentials to `helm registry login`.
 The following example supplies the password using an environment variable: